gecrooks/modern-python-template/README.md

 if __name__ == "__main__":
     setuptools.setup(use_scm_version=True)
 ```
-The only addition is `use_scm_version=True`, which activates versioning with git tags.
+Our only addition is `use_scm_version=True`, which activates versioning with git tags.
 More on that anon.
 Don't forget to set executable permissions on the setup.py script.
 ```
  $ chmod a+x setup.py
 ```